elthariel/paleth/README.md

 DApp libray, that provide a Ruby friendly API while staying as close as possible to the orignal web3.js API.

-Paleth returns Opal's Promise to most of its calls.
+It was initially developped for the Mist client, which only supports asynchronous calls.
+Paleth hence only support async calls variants and returns Opal's Promises for most of its calls

 ## Installation